-Representative Lewis-Ward earned a BBA in computer system from Bernard M. Baruch College and holds an MA in political science from Clayton State University.
-She has two adult children and is a member of Global Impact Christian Ministries located in Stockbridge, GA.
+She earned a BBA in computer systems from Bernard M. Baruch College and an MA in political science from Clayton State University.
+She was the first African American elected to represent Georgia's 109th District.

 In her early career, Lewis-Ward helped protect employee rights by serving as a shop steward with the American Federation of State, County and Municipal Employees Union (AFSCME).
 After more than twenty years as a manager with NYC Transit, Lewis-Ward retired and relocated to Georgia.